maxyeamans/bamazon/README.md

 ## What is Bamazon?
 Bamazon is a CLI-only app for selling and managing products.
--Customers can easily make purchases from a list of in-stock products.
+- Customers can easily make purchases from a list of in-stock products.
--Managers can view all products that Bamazon sells, view low inventory, re-stock their low inventory, and even add new products.
+- Managers can view all products that Bamazon sells, view low inventory, re-stock their low inventory, and even add new products.

 ## What technologies are used?
 The main technologies used for Bamazon are a MySQL database to keep track of products and Node for the CLI interface.
-The mysql npm package is used for make queries to the database, and the inquirer npm package.
+The mysql npm package is used for making queries to the database, and the inquirer npm package is used for user prompts.

 ## How do I set this up?
 First, you'll need to have a MySQL server set up with the following settings: